Lindsay Wagner

 Lindsay Jean Wagner (born June 22, 1949) is an American actress.
-Wagner is best known for her leading role in the American science fiction television series The Bionic Woman (1976–1978), in which she portrayed character Jaime Sommers.
+Wagner is popular for her leading role in the American science fiction television series The Bionic Woman (1976–1978), in which she portrayed character Jaime Sommers.
 She first played the role on the series The Six Million Dollar Man.
 The character became a pop culture icon of the 1970s.
 For this role, Wagner won an Emmy Award for Outstanding Lead Actress in a Dramatic Role in 1977 – the first for an actor or actress in a science fiction series.
 Wagner began acting professionally in 1971 and has maintained a lengthy acting career in a variety of film and television productions to the present day.

 Early life

 Wagner was born in Los Angeles, California.
 Following her parents' divorce, her mother remarried, and the family moved to Portland, Oregon where Wagner graduated from Portland's David Douglas High School.

 After graduation, Wagner spent a couple of months in France before enrolling at the University of Oregon for one year.
 Wagner then transferred to Mt.
 Hood Community College, Gresham, for six months before dropping out and moving to Los Angeles.
 She was diagnosed with dyslexia.